fastoch/K8s-Prerequisites/README.md

 ---

-Once you have this dockerfile assembled, you can use Docker to build
+Once you have this dockerfile assembled, you can use Docker to build an image.
+This image will be the blueprint for running your app.

-@3/13
+This image becomes a container at runtime.
+When you run the image, Docker is going to follow the steps, the instructions provided in your dockerfile.

+If you go to an image repository like Docker Hub, you can find thousands of images that you can pull down to your computer and run in a container.
+There's images for pretty much anything...

+Containers are isolated environments which offer portability and ease of use, you can spin them up or down very easily.
+You can run multiple copies of a container for ensuring high availability, and couple that with load balancing.
+And they can run on any computer, regardless of the host OS, no need to worry about hardware or software compatibility.

+@4/13
 ---
 EOF